 Sharing files is one of the most common needs websites fill.
-You might say it’s the original purpose for the internet.
-Web pages are files themselves which contain interactive text designed to link to other files.
+You might say it’s the original purpose of the internet.
+Web pages are files themselves that contain interactive text designed to link to other files

 Host Your File And Link To It

 WordPress offers an easy way to host small files in the storage space that comes with most website hosting plans.
 You can upload common file types like PDF, XLS, PPT, image files, and even short videos.
 Once your file is uploaded, it becomes registered in the WordPress Media Library.
 You can click a thumbnail to display information about the file, including the file URL (web address).
 With this URL, you can make a text link on any WordPress post or page.